rbtcollins/crcache/docs/MANUAL.rst

 Search path
 -----------

 Configuration is looked up in ~/.config/crcache and $(pwd)/.crcache.
+Where something is defined in both places, the first found definition wins, allowing local configuration to supercede any configuration supplied in a project (which might be version controlled and thus harder to change without side effects).

 Sources
 -------